Swim-with Attractions & Dolphin Assisted Therapy

 Dolphin Assisted Therapy

 Dolphin Assisted Therapy (DAT) is a type of swim-with dolphin encounter that is used for people suffering from mental or physical disorders as a form of treatment.
-DAT proponents foster an unproven belief that touching and being close to a dolphin has unique motivational or healthful powers, although studies show that such claims are without scientific merit.
+DAT proponents foster an unproven belief that there are unique motivational and health benefits to touching and being close to a dolphin, although studies show that such claims are without scientific merit.
 There is no evidence that DAT is any more therapeutic than other forms of animal-assisted therapy, which are far less expensive for patients and less harmful to animal welfare (as domesticated species are used).

 DAT sessions can cost thousands of dollars.
 Many parents of disabled children seek multiple sessions, in an understandable desire to help their loved one at any cost.
 As a result, DAT facilities are cropping up in many countries, with DAT often used to justify construction of new dolphin facilities, giving an “altruistic” cover to a money-making scheme.
 This industry thrives on the vulnerability of its patients, and both patients and dolphins are exploited for profit.